refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 Create a new file called `pagination.tsx` under the `components` folder.
 This file will contain the code for the pagination component.

-- `current`: This property holds the current page number obtained from the `useTable()` hook,
+- `currentPage`: This property holds the current page number obtained from the `useTable()` hook,
 - `pageCount`: This property holds the total amount of pages present from the `useTable()` hook,
-- `setCurrent()`: This property sets the current page number to an value. it handles the navigation to either the next page or the previous page.
+- `setCurrentPage()`: This property sets the current page number to an value. it handles the navigation to either the next page or the previous page.

 <details>
 <summary>Show code </summary>